-Please note that everyone’s site is configured differently.
+Before proceeding, please be aware that everyone’s site is configured differently.
 These are the tricks that helped us to speed up publishing, but they may not have the same effect for everyone.
-The following methods were executed for this site, which is currently running WordPress 2.0.5 on Apache.
+That said, here are some steps to improve the performance of your WordPress-powered site.

 - Delete rpc.pingomatic.com